accesscode-2-2/Exercises/README.md

     *******
 ```

-Write a function max_in_list() that takes an array of numbers and returns the largest one.

 Write a version of a palindrome recognizer that also accepts phrase palindromes such as "Go hang a salami I'm a lasagna hog.", "Was it a rat I saw?", "Step on no pets", "Sit on a potato pan, Otis", "Lisa Bonet ate no basil", "Satan, oscillate my metallic sonatas", "I roamed under it as a tired nude Maori", "Rise to vote sir", or the exclamation "Dammit, I'm mad!".
 Note that punctuation, capitalization, and spacing are usually ignored.

 A pangram is a sentence that contains all the letters of the English alphabet at least once, for example: The quick brown fox jumps over the lazy dog.
 Your task here is to write a function to check a sentence to see if it is a pangram or not.

 "99 Bottles of Beer" is a traditional song in the United States and Canada.
 It is popular to sing on long trips, as it has a very repetitive format which is easy to memorize, and can take a long time to sing.
 The song's simple lyrics are as follows:

-    >99 bottles of beer on the wall, 99 bottles of beer.
+  > 99 bottles of beer on the wall, 99 bottles of beer.
-    >Take one down, pass it around, 98 bottles of beer on the wall.
+  > Take one down, pass it around, 98 bottles of beer on the wall.

 The same verse is repeated, each time with one fewer bottle.
 The song is completed when the singer or singers reach zero.
 Your task here is write a program capable of generating all the verses of the song.